||Summary of Significant Accounting policies|

 in the consolidated statement of operations.
 Maintenance and repairs are charged to expense as incurred.

-are measured initially at the present value of the lease payments, plus any lease payments made before a lease began and any initial
+at the present value of the lease payments, plus any lease payments made before a lease began and any initial direct costs, such

 We assess any impairment by estimating the